kamailio/kamailio-wiki/docs/cookbooks/5.3.x/core.md

 ### maxbuffer

-The size in bytes not to be exceeded during the auto-probing procedure of descovering the maximum buffer size for receiving UDP messages.
+The size in bytes multiplied by 2 not to be exceeded during the auto-probing procedure of discovering the maximum buffer size for receiving UDP messages.
 Default value is 262144.

 Example of usage: